 Robin-Ivan Capar, Spitzberg Partners LLC

 Robin-Ivan Capar is a media expert and policy analyst based in Zagreb, Croatia.
-As the head of Zagreb Office at Spitzberg Partners LLC, he covers the TMT sector, along with evaluating and supporting investments.
-Robin has previously worked as a contributing editor for Index Publishing, where he had several responsibilities at the most-read Croatian news site – Index.hr.
-During his time at Index.hr, he wrote on European integration, South-Eastern European politics, and domestic politics.
-Robin serves as a National Researcher for the European Council on Foreign Relations, where he covers Croatian foreign and EU policy.
-He holds a postgraduate specialization in European Project Management from the Faculty of Political Sciences, a Master degree in Applied Linguistics and a Master degree in Italian language and literature from the Faculty of the Humanities and Social Sciences, University of Zagreb.
-He is currently enrolled in a PhD program at the Department of Sociology at the Faculty of the Humanities and Social Sciences, University of Zagreb.
+As the head of the Zagreb office of Spitzberg Partners LLC, he covers the technology, media, and telecom sectors, along with evaluating and supporting investments.
+Robin previously worked as a contributing editor for Index Publishing, where he had several responsibilities at the most-read Croatian news site Index.hr.
+While there, he wrote on European integration, southeastern European politics, and domestic politics.
+He holds a postgraduate specialisation in European project management from the Faculty of Political Sciences, an MA in applied linguistics, and an MA in Italian language and literature from the Faculty of Humanities and Social Sciences of the University of Zagreb.
+There, he is also currently working on his PhD.

-Vladimír Bartovic is the director of EUROPEUM Institute for European Policy.
-In 2014 he has been appointed external advisor – a member of the Group of External Advisors on the EU policies to the Minister of Foreign Affairs of the Czech Republic.
-From 2011 to 2012 he served as a director of Strategic Planning and Analysis at the Department of the Ministry of Foreign Affairs of the Slovak Republic.
-He served also as a member of the Programme Council of the Czech – Polish Forum (2014 – 2016), member of the Board of Directors of PASOS – Policy Association for an Open Society (2015 – 2017) and member of the Board of DEMAS – Association for Democracy Assistance and Human Rights (2009 – 2014).
-He graduated in international trade and international politics at the University of Economics, Prague, Faculty of International Relations.
-He also worked as an editor in the Integrace magazine.
-He has been lecturing on topical EU issues at the Institute of Public Administration and the Czech National Bank.
-His main areas of expertise are: EU institutional issues, economic development of the EU, Economic and Monetary Union, EU foreign policy, EU enlargement with the focus on Western Balkans, Slovak foreign and domestic policy and economic issues.
+Vladimír Bartovic is the director of EUROPEUM Institute for European Policy in Prague.
+In 2014, he was appointed as an external advisor on EU policies to the minister of foreign affairs of the Czech Republic.
+Previously, he also served as a director of strategic planning and analysis at the department of the ministry of foreign affairs of the Slovak Republic, a member of the programme council of the Czech-Polish Forum, and as a board member for several non-governmental organisations.
+He earned his MA in international trade and international politics from the faculty of international relations at the University of Economics, Prague, and has been lecturing on topical EU issues at the Institute of Public Administration and the Czech National Bank.
+His main areas of expertise include EU affairs, enlargement, and foreign policy, economic development, the economic and monetary union, and Slovak foreign, domestic, and economic policy.

 Christine Nissen, Danish Institute for International Studies

-Viljar Veebel is researcher of the Department of Political and Strategic Studies at the Baltic Defence College.
-He holds a B.A. and M.A. in International Relations and a doctoral degree in political science (Ph.D.) from the University of Tartu.
-He has worked as academic advisor of the Estonian government in the European Future Convention and as researcher for several research institutions, including OSCE, SIDA, the European Council on Foreign Relations, Estonian Foreign Policy Institute, Latvia Institute of International Affairs and Eurasia Group.
-He has been lecturing in University of Tartu, Estonian National Defence College, Ukrainian Diplomatic Academy, OSCE Border Management Staff College and Estonian Diplomatic Academy.
-His main areas of competence cover: Russian military doctrine and strategic ambitions; game theory and non-cooperative game models in security studies and deterrence; positive conditionality concept in initiating reforms and policy change; concepts and models of deterrence for small nation states; hybrid warfare and concept of deterrence during hybrid warfare.
+Viljar Veebel is a researcher in the department of political and strategic studies at the Baltic Defence College in Tartu.
+He holds a BA and an MA in international relations and a PhD in political science from the University of Tartu.
+He was an advisor to the Estonian government in the European Future Convention and as a researcher for several institutions, including the OSCE, SIDA, the Estonian Foreign Policy Institute, the Latvia Institute of International Affairs, and Eurasia Group.
+He has lectures at the University of Tartu, the Estonian National Defence College, Ukrainian Diplomatic Academy, OSCE Border Management Staff College, and Estonian Diplomatic Academy.
+His main areas of competence cover Russian military doctrine and strategic ambitions, concepts and models of deterrence for small nation states, and hybrid warfare.

-Martin Quencez, German Marshall Fund of the United States in Paris
+Martin Quencez, German Marshall Funds of the United States

 George Tzogopoulos, Democritus University of Thrace

-Dr George N. Tzogopoulos is an expert in media and politics, international relations as well as Chinese affairs.
-He is Senior Research Fellow at the Centre International de Européenne (CIFE) and Visiting Lecturer at the European Institute affiliated with it.
-He is teaching international relations and energy international relations at the Department of Law of the Democritus University of Thrace.
-George recently joined the Begin Sadat Center for Strategic Studies (BESA) as a Research Associate where he is, inter alia, moderating its newly launched online debates on several international themes.
+George Tzogopoulos is an expert in media and politics, international relations, and Chinese affairs.
+He is a senior research fellow at the Centre International de Européenne (CIFE) and visiting lecturer at its European Institute.
+He teaches international relations and energy international relations at the Department of Law of the Democritus University of Thrace.
+George recently joined the Begin Sadat Center for Strategic Studies (BESA) as a research associate, where he is also moderating a series of online debates on international themes.

 Zsuzsanna Végh, European University Viadrina